Curriculum Vitae

 2015 – Present Professional Life Coach, Private Practice, based in Laramie, Wyoming

-As a Life Coach I tap my many years of experience as a professional mental health counselor and executive mentor (detailed later in this CV).
+As a Life Coach I tap my experiences in life as a professional mental health counselor and executive mentor (detailed later in this CV).
 Life Coaches are not that different from what you can expect from a mental health therapist.
 We engage our clients as they wish to be engaged, set goals and objectives for our work together, and offer alternatives approaches to the challenges wrought by life and career.
 Most of my clients are US-based (and most of those from around the country, not just in Wyoming), some are from Australia and Europe, and many have been with me for several years.
 The work is incredibly satisfying, and (I hope and pray) productive for both me and my client.

 2015- 2021 Part-Time Instructor, College of Business, University of Wyoming